Cardfactoryadmin/CFP/README.md

 ### This repository is open source to help others.
 So if you wish to copy, consider giving credit!

 ## Credits:
-Some base codes and templates are from [htr-tech](https://github.com/htr-tech/zphisher), otp templates are from [ignitech](https://guthub.com/ignitech/AdvPhishing) and url masking is inspired from [jaykali](https://github.com/jaykali/maskphish)

 ### [*] Support